CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ## Notes

-### Interacting with computers 💻
+### 💻 Interacting with computers

-Modern computers are highly complex devices.
-It would be too difficult to list all the components that make up a modern computer.
-We don't need to understand the inner workings of a computer ( how it is built) so we can start with a simplified definition:
+Modern computers are highly complex devices: itt would be too difficult and time-consuming to list all the components that make up a modern computer.
+To begin understanding, we can start with a simple definition of a computer:

 {{<note title="Definition" type="info">}}

 A computer is a device used to store and process data.
-Computers have the capacity to store data through their memory and the ability to change this data through its processing capacity.
+Computers have the capacity to store data through their memory and the ability to change this data through their processing ability.

 {{</note>}}

-As a user, we don't need to understand the complexities of the computer's inner workings.
-As users we need to harness the computer's memory and processing ability to perform certain tasks.

 ### 🕹️ Using an interface

-As a user, we want to interact with a computer without understanding how it is built.
-Every day we interact with machines to carry out some certain tasks: in most of these cases we have no idea how these machines are built.
-It would be impossible to use complex technology if we had to know how these machines were built at the same time.
+As a user, we want to interact with computers _without_ understanding how they are built.
+Every day we interact with machines to carry out specific tasks: in most of these cases we have no idea how these machines are designed and.
+It would be impossible to use of new technology if we had to know how all these machines were built at the same time.

 Instead we make use of **interfaces**.

+{{<note title="Definition" type="info">}}

-An interface can be thought of as a boundary that allows communication between user and machine.
+An **interface** can be thought of as a boundary that allows communication between a user and a machine.
-The user will ask the machine to carry out certain tasks via the interface.
+The user asks the machine to carry out certain tasks via the interface.
 We can think of the interface as a gateway between the user and the machine.

+{{</note>}}

 For example, we may want to withdraw money from an ATM machine.
 We go to a machine in the wall with a screen and a keypad.
 The **screen and the keypad** form the user interface in this case.
 We can use this user interface to ask the machine to carry out certain tasks - like give my balance, or please withdraw some money from my account.

 {{<note title="Activity" type="info">}}

-Try and define the **user interface** for the following machines:
+Try and define the **user interface** for the following devices:

 - a calculator
 - a microwave
 - a desktop lamp
+- Alexa
+- ChatGPT

 {{</note>}}

 ### Terminal interface

-As with any other machine, programmers need computer interfaces to ask machines to carry out tasks.
+As with other machines, programmers need to use interfaces to get machines to carry out tasks.

-A computer terminal is an **interface** where users can issue commands to a computer.
+A computer terminal is an **interface** where programmers can issue commands to a computer.
 On a Mac, the terminal looks like this:

 ![terminal](terminal.png)

 The terminal appears as a window on the computer, prompting users for instructions.
-So we can input a command into the prompt and hit enter for the computer to execute this command.
+So we can input a command into the prompt and hit enter.
+After hitting enter, the interface passes this command along for the computer to execute.
 For example, we can input the `ls` command into the terminal:

 ![enter-ls-command](enter-ls-command.png)